Pity Sex: Other projects and reunions (2016–present)

 The members of Pity Sex largely ceased playing music following the end of the band.
 Greaves formed a new band, Goodyhead, in 2018; they released their debut EP Proof of Life in July 2021.
 Heubel formed a solo project, Anthony Heubel & The High Lonesome, which released an EP entitled Tell Me What You Find in February 2021.

 On May 5, 2022, Pity Sex made an announcement on their Twitter and Instagram page that they were playing Sound and Fury in Los Angeles, California in July.
 Greaves, Drake and St. Charles all participated in the reunion, with Drake's husband Michael Cesario joining on bass.

 In June 2023, the band announced an anniversary vinyl reissue of Feast of Love.

 In February 2024, the band announced they would perform at the Tied Down festival in Detroit, Michigan in June.
 Greaves, Drake and Cesario were joined by new drummer Derrick Daniel of Never Ending Game.
 In July 2024, as confirmed by the band's Instagram posts, Sean St. Charles returned to play drums.

+Musical style and influences

+The band combined elements of indie rock, shoegaze, dream pop and noise rock in their music, and were described by Pitchfork as "post-coital pop-punk".
+AllMusic said the band's music "mirrors the sounds of the '90s."

+Pity Sex has cited several bands as influences, including Sonic Youth, Meat Puppets, Jewel, the Cure, Alanis Morissette, Lemuria, Superheaven, Angel Dust, Yuck, Smashing Pumpkins, My Bloody Valentine, Pixies, Pavement, Dinosaur Jr., Kevin Gates, and Yo La Tengo.